 (A peek through the window raises expectations)

-I liked it.
-My companion rapidly went for the added sugar and milk option.
+I liked it (and now drink it at home), but my companion rapidly went for the added sugar and milk option.

-After finishing (you can, of course, take the bars home with you), we could visit the (very) small museum, which has a handful of background videos and displays on cocoa’s origins and the different types of chocolate.
+After finishing, we nipped down to the (very) small museum, which has a handful of background videos and displays on cocoa’s origins and the different types of chocolate.
 Just a quick time filler with some selfie opportunities, but not the reason you’re there.

 All through the workshop, our guide explained (in English) what we were doing, why, and how with a few tidbits on history and nutrition.
 She was a lovely mix of friendly and professional with a laser-like focus on hygiene (after all, we were preparing food).

 We never felt rushed or overwhelmed and found the whole experience rather fun.
-The ambience certainly helps: clean and colourful.
+The ambience certainly helps, too: clean and colourful.

 Tickets & tips